I’m always on the search for Chinese videos with real images, and the Wink to Learn animal videos fit the bill!

 Review of the Wink to Learn Chinese Animal Videos

-The Wink to Learn Set of 6 Animal Encyclopedic DVDs was filmed in the Singapore Zoo and Jurong Birdpark and teaches 800+ Chinese words and phrases including 500+ encyclopedic facts about animals.
+The set of 6 Animal Encyclopedic DVDs teaches 800+ Chinese words and phrases, including 500+ encyclopedic facts about animals.

 Here’s what we think about the Wink to Learn Animal Encyclopedic DVD series including pros, cons, and video examples.